A.F.C. Richmond: Kit and sponsorship

+In season 3, AFC Richmond keeps Bantr as their shirt sponsor, and has entered a kit deal with major sportswear company Nike, following their return to the Premier League.
+The fictional deal represents the club's increased prominence in the series' narrative, and the growth of its presence among the show's fanbase.

 Nike also released official A.F.C.
-Richmond merchandise, including replica home and away kits, which became available for purchase through select retailers and Apple’s online store.
+Richmond merchandise, including replica home and away kits, which became available for purchase through select retailers and Apple's online store.
 This real-world tie-in has contributed to the show's immersive fan experience, blurring the line between fiction and reality for supporters of the series.